theonlynateindenver/GulpStarter/README.md

 # GulpStarter
 Starter Pack for new projects for Gulp

-Must install Node and NPM, then Gulp to your local machine.
+1. Must install Node and NPM, then Gulp to your local machine.
+2. Create your folder that your project will reside in.
+3. Copy files into that folder
+4. Open terminal to the folder you just created
+5. type "npm install"

-Packets to install to get started: sass, browserSync, useref, uglify, gulpIf, imagemin, cache, del and runSequence
+  - This will install all of the packets that are mentioned in the package.json file Packets that will install to get started: sass, browserSync, useref, uglify, gulpIf, imagemin, cache, del and runSequence